 PWR (Power): Press this knob to turn the system on and off.

-▼VOL ► (Volume): Turn the knob clockwise to increase volume.
-Turn it counterclockwise to decrease volume.
+VOL (Volume): Turn the knob to increase or to decrease volume.

 AUTO VOL (Automatic Volume): With automatic volume, your audio system adjusts automatically to make up for road and wind noise as you drive.